 “When the rug is pulled out from under your feet, you understand at once that you are going to have to be concerned with the floor…” Bruno Latour, Down to Earth: Politics in the New Climatic Regime (2017)

-Book The Shape of A Circle In the Mind of A Fish: the Understory of the Understory.
-Marking World Soil Day, London’s Serpentine hosts a free online two day art & ecology event on soil, earth, land and ground on Sat 5 & Sun 6 December.
+Catch up on The Shape of A Circle In the Mind of A Fish: the Understory of the Understory.
+Marking World Soil Day, London’s Serpentine hosts a free online two day art & ecology event on soil, earth, land and ground which marked World Soil Day on Saturday 5 December.

 Watch artist & film maker, Steve McQueen’s brilliant new series of films, Small Axe.
 Commissioned by the BBC, they recall the reality of life in Britain & black resilience in London’s West Indian community in the 1970s.
 Listen to Bob Marley’s song, Small Axe . . .
 “If you are the big tree, we are the small axe”